yonkov/simple-text-to-speech/readme.txt

 == Description ==

-Simple Text to Speech is a WordPress plugin that allows you to convert WordPress posts and pages to audio using [Google Cloud Text-to-Speech API]((https://console.cloud.google.com/marketplace/product/google/texttospeech.googleapis.com)) with WaveNet realistic AI voices.
+Simple Text to Speech is a WordPress plugin that allows you to convert WordPress posts and pages to audio.
+It uses [Google Cloud Text-to-Speech API]((https://console.cloud.google.com/marketplace/product/google/texttospeech.googleapis.com)) with WaveNet realistic AI voices.
-The plugin supports more than 30 languages and seamlessly integrates with the WordPress Block Editor, allowing you to generate audio content directly from the page editor sidebar.
-It also supports the good old Classic editor.
+The plugin supports more than 30 languages and seamlessly integrates with the WordPress Block Editor but it also works in the good old Classic editor.

+When the audio has been generated for a post (from the page editor sidebar), an audio player will be displayed automatically at the top of your post, which visitors can listen to.

 = Features =

 * **Block Editor Integration** - Generate audio directly from the post/page editor with a convenient sidebar panel
-* **WaveNet Voices** - Use Google's premium WaveNet voices for natural-sounding speech
+* **AI Voices** - Use Google's premium WaveNet voices for natural-sounding speech
+* **Multiple Languages** - Supports over 30 languages and variants
+* **Accessibility ready** - Improves content accessibility by providing audio versions of your posts and pages
 * **Automatic Storage** - Audio files are automatically saved to your WordPress Media Library
 * **Easy Management** - Delete audio files from either the editor panel or Media Library
-* **Custom audio upload** - Ability to upload audio from external sources
+* **Custom audio upload** - Ability to upload audio from external sources and using human voices
 * **REST API** - Built-in REST API endpoints for audio generation and management
 * **Multi-language Support** - Supports 30+ languages and language variants